zce/velite/docs/guide/custom-schema.md

 )
 ```

-refer to [Zod documentation](https://zod.dev) for more information about Zod.
+Refer to [Zod documentation](https://zod.dev) for more information about Zod.

 ## Define a Transformation Schema